edtubillara/federated-barbican/spec/federated-barbican.rst

 (Use Cases should be listed here as potential problems that can be solved with Federated Barbican.
 They need to be clearly explained.)

+We need specify the usecases for both single-tenant cloud (private cloud service) and multi-tenants cloud (public cloud service).
+The solution for two scenarios could be different.

 There are a few problems that Federated Barbican can solve.

 * A client wants to bring their own keys.
 A client who wants to